Mental Health Clinic

 * Treatment planning

-* Mental health counseling, consultation and individual therapy case review
+* Counseling services, consultation and individual therapy case review

 * Access to emergency service